Nonketotic hyperglycinemia

 • Brain CT identifies white matter lesions as hypodensities. | |

-• Brain MRI is more sensitive to the presence of white matter abnormalities than CT. | |
+• MRI is more sensitive in detecting white matter abnormalities than CT. | |

 • MRI can better differentiate white matter abnormalities from lacunes and enlarged perivascular spaces. |

-Due to the unknown significance of periventricular and subcortical areas of hypodensity on CT or hyperintensity on T2-weighted MRI, the term leukoaraiosis was coined from the Greek leuko [white] and araiosis [rarefaction] (72; 73).
+Due to the unknown significance of the periventricular and subcortical areas of hypodensity on CT or hyperintensity on T2-weighted MRI, the term leukoaraiosis was coined from the Greek leuko [white] and araiosis [rarefaction] (72; 73).
 MRI can detect leukoaraiosis earlier than CT (70).

-A visual rating scale possibly useful in quantifying white matter abnormalities in patients with cognitive decline is the Cholinergic Pathways HyperIntensities Scale, which identifies white matter abnormalities within well-identified cholinergic pathways (16).
+A visual rating scale possibly useful in quantifying white matter abnormalities in patients with cognitive decline is the Cholinergic Pathways HyperIntensities Scale, which identifies white matter abnormalities within the well-identified cholinergic pathways (16).

-• There is no treatment for white matter abnormalities. | |
+• There is no treatment for the white matter abnormalities. | |

-• The benefits of controlling the vascular risk factors should be weighed against the potential side effects of any intervention. |
+• The risks and benefits of controlling the risk factors should be carefully weighed. |

 No specific precautions are known in women with white matter disease who become pregnant.